How the Organic Acids Test might help turn things around!

 - Acetyl L-Carnitine (and still using up my Fumerate) and making sure it’s at least 2000 mg daily again – for fatty acid/carbohydrate metabolism problem, plus more

-- CoQ10 1500 mg a day (higher then before) – for energy metabolism; OAT clearly shows insufficiency on 500 mg!!
-I may be able to lower this, as I just started on NADH and getting great results.
+- Liquid CoQ10 1500 mg a day (higher then before) – for energy metabolism; OAT clearly shows insufficiency on 500 mg!!

 - NADH – 50 mg